 At Jade Dental Practice we understand that most children find a visit to the dentist an anxious time.
 Drs.
-Khalil, Afridi, Mapp and Mirza are kind and caring dentists who will take the time to make sure your child is comfortable and at ease during their visit to the practice.
+Khalil, Afridi, Mirza and Sarbu are kind, caring dentists who will take the time to make sure your child is comfortable and at ease during their visit to the practice.

 When should my child first see the dentist?

 Your child's first visit to the dentist should happen before their first birthday or 6 months after the first tooth has come through.
 Taking your child to the dentist at a young age is the best way to prevent problems such as tooth decay, and can help you learn how to clean your child's teeth.

 Bringing your child to the dentist early often leads to a lifetime of good oral care and familiarises them with the dental practice and team, thereby reducing anxiety and fear.

 How should I prepare for the first visit?